PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Broadcast Transaction](./Transaction_Types1.svg)

-We're not going to worry about confirmations in blocks.
-Obviously users should wait for their transaction to be confirmed before building on top of it, but whether they actually do, and how many confirmations they wait for is an implementation decision.
+We're not going to consider blockchain confirmations in this document.
+As with all Bitcoin transactions, users should wait for their transaction to be confirmed before building on top of it, but whether they actually do, and how many confirmations they wait for is an implementation decision.
+For the rest of the article we'll assume that all broadcast transactions are confirmed and will not be double-spent or invalidated.

 If a transaction has been constructed and one party has a valid witness for the transaction, then we colour it yellow: